 Have you ever played a RPG style video game?
 You know how items you pick up, spells you learn, abilities you’ve improved, the health you’ve lost or gained, equipment you’re wearing, basically how everything about your character is automatically tracked and maintained?
 What if there was a tool to do that for your TableTop RPG?

 RPGSmith is a revolutionary, interactive, highly customizable Character Sheet application for use with any tabletop Role Playing Game, from any device.
 RPGSmith performs highly detailed and innovative Inventory, Spell, and Ability management all through a simple and intuitive interface.
 There’s even a fancy integrated Dice roller.

-Launching very soon are the first wave of GM tools to empower Game Masters, Keepers, Dungeon Masters, and the like to bring players together through RPGSmith and engage in an exciting, collaborative RPG while removing the arduous effort of tracking and crunching the numbers through a physical sheet or interface that doesn’t make sense to you.
+We’ve recently launched the first wave of GM tools to empower Game Masters, Keepers, Dungeon Masters, and the like and bring players together through RPGSmith to engage in an exciting, collaborative RPG while removing the arduous effort of tracking and crunching the numbers through a physical sheet or interface that doesn’t make sense to you.
 RPGSmith is the only tool in this space that allows you to create or customize existing interfaces to suit your preferences, and see as little or as much of the information you care about.

 Check out the various areas of features listed below.

 The GM Tools include many core functions needed to bring others together to run a game.
 Some of these include the ability for GMs to: